mrfelpa/AdminLocalInspect/README.md

     Appropriate permissions and access to the target systems

-# Installation and use
+# Use

-Clone or download the repository to your local machine.

-Open a PowerShell session or a PowerShell Integrated Scripting Environment (ISE).
+Open PowerShell or a PowerShell Integrated Scripting Environment (ISE).

-Navigate to the directory where the script is located.

 Modify the script to include the actual password hash and desired username.
 Replace ***"INSERT_PASSWORD_HASH_HERE"*** with the password hash and ***"INSERT_USERNAME_HERE"*** with the username.

-Customize the list of target hosts under the ***$Hosts*** variable to include the IP addresses or hostnames of the systems you want to test.
+Customize the list of target hosts under the $Hosts variable to include the IP addresses or hostnames of the systems you want to test.

+`Run the script by executing .\penetration_test_script.ps1 in PowerShell.`

+Review the output to determine the success or failure of authentication attempts.

 # Possible Problems and Solutions